DataEden/Professional-Certificates-and-Certs/README.md

-# Professional Certificates And Certifications Portfolio
+# Professional Certificates & Certifications Portfolio

-**🌟 Welcome to my Professional Certificates And Certifications Portfolio! 🌟**
+**🌟 Welcome to my Professional Certificates & Certifications Portfolio! 🌟**

 > **Important Update**:
-> The Professional Certificates And Certifications Portfolio website previously associated with this repository has been moved to its dedicated repository:
+> The Professional Certificates & Certifications Portfolio website previously associated with this repository has been moved to its dedicated repository:
 > [DataEden Website Repository](https://github.com/DataEden/dataeden-website).
 > Visit the live site at: [https://dataeden.org](https://dataeden.org).